 The project, dubbed the New Stratos, was revealed to the world in 2010, and though it was originally envisioned as a one-off, overwhelming popularity soon led to a small production run being announced.

 However, Ferrari, likely seeing the New Stratos as more desirable than the car on which it was based, pulled its backing from the project, despite some initial praise: who could forget former Ferrari Chairman Luca di Montezemolo lapping Fiorano in the car?

 Without Ferrari's consent, Pininfarina and all other suppliers linked with Ferrari pulled out of the project and the car was soon forgotten.
 That was until this week when Paolo Garella of Manifattura Automobili Torino (MAT) announced he will build 25 examples of the New Stratos.

-MAT is the Italian engineering skunks works based in Turin that helped Scuderia Cameron Glickenhaus develop the SCG003.
+MAT is the Italian engineering skunks works based in Turin that previously helped Scuderia Cameron Glickenhaus with the SCG003.
 The company is now working with Apollo on the Intensa Emozione, and soon it will also be working on the New Stratos.